I love to shop for food. Fruits and vegetables. Salt. Wine. Cheese. Meat. If we are travelling and I spy a spice store I will run to it.

 ½ teaspoon cinnamon

-2 tablespoons maple syrup (or omit to make less sweet)
+2 tablespoons maple syrup (feel free to omit to make less sweet/sugar)

 3 heaping tablespoons peanut butter or any nut butter